 - Indoor air quality products such as air filters and air purification systems

-Some apprentices even become HVAC-R technicians, and they are further trained to provide refrigeration.
+Some apprentices even become HVAC-R technicians, which means they also work with refrigeration.

 Is There a Shortage of HVAC Technicians?